cortex-lab/Suite2P/README.md

 manual, GUI overwritten "iscell" labels are in dat.cl.iscell

 stat(icell) contains all other information:

 iscell: automated label, based on anatomy
 neuropilCoefficient: neuropil subtraction coefficient, based on maximizing the skewness of the corrected trace (ICA)
 st: are the deconvolved spike times (in frames)
 c:  are the deconvolved amplitudes
 kernel: is the estimated kernel

+Less important fields of stat(icell):

+xpix, ypix: x and y indices of pixels belonging to this max.
+These index into the valid part of the image (defined by ops.yrange, ops.xrange).
+ipix: linearized indices ((ypix, xpix) --> ypix + (xpix-1)*Ly) of pixels belonging to this mask.
+isoverlap: whether the pixels overlap with other masks.
+lam, lambda: mask coefficients for the corresponding pixels. lambda is the same as lam, but normalized to 1.
+med: median of y and x pixels in the ROI (indices for the valid part of the image, defined by ops.yrange, ops.xrange).
+neuropilCoefficient: multiplicative coefficient on the neuropil signal, for correction based on maximal skewness of the corrected trace.
+blockstarts: the cumulative number of frames per block.
+Clould be useful for concatenating experiments correctly (some planes will have fewer frames/block).

+footprint, mrs, mrs0, cmpct, aspec_ratio, ellipse, mimgProj, skew, std, maxMinusMed, top5pcMinusMed: these are used by the automated classifier to label an ROI as cell or not. see section IX for details.

 ### IV.
 Input-output file paths ###